DhyanB/Open-Imaging/README.md

 - Around 1.400 individual frames (~30 MB)
 - Different image dimensions
 - Animated GIFs
-- Static GIfs
+- Static GIFs
 - GIFs with transparent backgrounds
 - GIFs that have optimized frames with smaller dimensions than the base canvas
-- GIFs with a high frame-count (255 frames in `bubble.gif`)
+- GIFs with a high frame count (255 frames in `bubble.gif`)
 - GIFs that use interlacing (e.g. `hand.gif`)
 - GIFs that cause the mentioned `ArrayOutOfBoundsException` in various other decoders
 - `fish.gif`, which has no trailer byte